aspose-font/Aspose.Font-Documentation/cpp/_index.md

 [*Getting Started*](https://docs.aspose.com/font/cpp/getting-started/).
 This chapter is aimed to give you the overall information about the product along with system requirements, installation information, licensing, information on how to run the examples, and so on.

-[*Developer Guide*](https://docs.aspose.com/cpp/developer-guide/).
+[*Developer Guide*](https://docs.aspose.com/font/cpp/developer-guide/).
 Here you can find articles about the classes, objects, methods, interfaces, and other entities of the Aspose.Font for C++.

+[*How to load fonts?*](https://docs.aspose.com/font/cpp/how-to-load-fonts/) The font manipulation process starts with loading a font to further use in your project.
+This article gives you a clear understanding of how to load the font.
+Depicted in code snippets examples will make the programming process much easier for you.

 [*Release Notes*](https://docs.aspose.com/font/cpp/release-notes/).
 All the product’s releases are gathered in this section.